 Tour company: Madeira Adventure Kingdom

 With over 2,500 km of Levadas in Madeira, you are really spoilt for choice which walks to pick!
-I hiked the Levada do Rei, one of the easier Levada walks you can do.
+As a huge hiking lover, I enjoyed a lovely day exploring the Levada do Rei, one of the easier Levada walks you can do.

 You can read all about the Levada do Rei (or Kings Levada) walk that I did here, with all my top tips for the hike.